 Cultivars and their differences

 Annabelle (Hydrangea arborescens 'Annabelle'): One of the most popular hydrangea cultivars because of its extremely large rounded inflorescences.
 Individual creamy-white flower heads can be 12 inches in diameter and bloom in mid-June against dark, serrated foliage.
-It was selected from a plant found growing in the wild near Anna in southern Illinois.
+It was selected from a plant found growing in the wild near the town of Anna in southern Illinois.
+Plants reach 3 to 4 feet high.

-Bella Anna™ (Hydrangea arborescens 'PIIHA-I'): Similar to 'Annabelle' but with pink flowers; strong stems to support the large flower clusters
+Bella Anna™ (Hydrangea arborescens 'PIIHA-I'): Similar to 'Annabelle' but with pink flowers; strong stems to support the large flower clusters.
+Plants reach 2 to 3 feet high.

-Invincibelle® Spirit (Hydrangea arborescens 'NCHA1'): Dark pink buds open to 6 to 8 inch-wide rosy pink flower clusters, changing to soft pink as they mature; dark green leaves turn a buttery yellow in fall; flowers are good for drying.
+Invincibelle® Spirit (Hydrangea arborescens 'NCHA1'): Dark pink buds open to 6 to 8 inch wide rosy pink flower clusters, changing to soft pink as they mature; dark green leaves turn a buttery yellow in fall; flowers are good for drying.
+Plants reach 4 to 5 feet high.